 Minimalist side-scrollers have become very popular in Limbo.
 Inside is just another example of these horror side scrollers done right.
 Little Nightmares doesn’t really tell a story through voices or words, but through actions.
 Unlike Inside, Little Nightmares doesn’t have too much of a story to tell.
 You play as a child trying to escape a ship from humongous fat monsters trying to eat you.
 That’s all we get really.

 Sadly, the story doesn’t really explain much as the art direction, monster design, and backdrops are wonderful and beg for more storytelling.
 The beginning of the game is made up of basic platforming with simple physics puzzles and a lot of atmospheres.
 Eventually, you start seeing the occupants of this ship and that’s when things get creepy.

-Little Nightmares does a fine job of creating tense atmosphere and suspense.
+Little Nightmares does a fine job of creating a tense atmosphere and suspense.
 Grabbing and sneaking are tied to the shoulder buttons, so when you grab something you must hold the button down.
 This makes things more intense as you are running away from a monster with a key to unlock a door and if you let go of that button it’s all over.
 The middle of the game is made up of outsmarting these monsters and the puzzles get bigger, but not really harder.

 There’s not much to really explore outside of lighting lanterns for checkpoints and breaking porcelain dolls to unlock achievements.
 The game is definitely intense throughout the 3 hours it takes to complete, there wasn’t a dull moment that I can remember.
 I always felt like I was running and overpowered and small.
 From climbing stacks of dishes and escaping on meat hooks to chopping off the arms of a doll maker.
 The game gives players something that most don’t and that’s solid gameplay while combining excellent visuals and touching moments.